 - When dining in a restaurant, try to keep an eye on your credit card when you pay your bill.
 If the server removes your card from sight, they may be able to create a “clone” by using a portable card skimmer that will copy the information from the card’s magnetic strip.

 - Leave your checkbook in a secure locked place at home.
 Use credit cards or traveler’s checks instead.

 - Ask your Post Office or a trusted neighbor to hold your mail for you.
 Mail that is left in an unlocked mailbox is a goldmine for identity thieves.
 It also sends a signal to potential burglars that your house is vacant.

-- If you are bringing your laptop with you, be very careful when going online using Wi-Fi networks.
+- If you are bringing your laptop or mobile device, be very careful when going online using Wi-Fi networks.
 Most Wi-Fi hotspots are unsecured and unencrypted.
 You should take additional steps to protect your privacy.
 For additional information, on using public Wi-Fi hotspots, see PRC Fact Sheet 2: Wireless Communications

 - If you are using cyber-cafés, hotel business centers, or other public access Internet facilities, be aware that keyloggers (software that can track your keystrokes) may be tracking you.
 Public access facilities may use servers that aren’t encrypted.
 Therefore, never access any sensitive information from a public computer.

 - Do not throw away any receipts or documents that contain your personal information in the hotel trash can.
 Have the hotel shred those documents.

 - Always be cautious with the information you share on social networking sites, such as Facebook and Twitter.
 You wouldn't put a sign on your front door saying "Away on Vacation".
 When you broadcast your travel plans on a social networking site, you are doing the same thing electronically.
 This information can then be used by criminals who will know that you will be away from home.